Safety Orientation Checklist

 How can I make safety a priority on the jobsite?

 Making time to go over safety protocols is easy with Raken.
-Raken's toolbox talks let you plan, deliver, and track attendance for any safety topics.
+Raken's toolbox talk software let you plan, deliver, and track attendance for any safety topics.
 You can bulk schedule talks from the office, too.

-Not only do Raken's toolbox talks help you plan safety orientations—they also help you plan continuing education on safety.
+Not only do Raken's toolbox talk topics help you plan safety orientations—they also help you plan continuing education on safety.
 This means ongoing support to all construction workers, letting them know their safety is important—and ultimately decreasing injuries and accidents.

 See how this checklist works in the app